Alexander Wilson (Scottish politician)

-Alexander Wilson (5 June 1917 – 23 March 1978) was a British Labour Party politician.
+Alexander Wilson (5 June 1917 – 23 March 1978) was a Scottish Labour politician who was the MP for Hamilton from 1970 until his death.

 Wilson was educated at the Forth Grammar School, before becoming a coal miner.
 He joined the Labour Party, and served on the Third District Council of Lanarkshire for eleven years.
+Wilson married in 1941, and had two children.

 Wilson's first parliamentary contest was the Hamilton by-election of 1967, in which he lost to the Scottish National Party candidate Winifred Ewing.
 However, Wilson was able to gain the seat from her at the 1970 general election.
+He was sponsored by the National Union of Mineworkers and became secretary of a miners' group in parliament.
+He was described as a moderate.

-Wilson held the seat until his death at the age of 60 in 1978.
+Wilson held the seat until his death at Law Hospital on 23 March 1978, aged 60, following an operation.
 George Robertson, the future NATO Secretary-General, was elected as his successor in the subsequent by-election.